Voilett-Roze/asus/Disk-formatting.md

 #### Partition tables
 There are some compatibility issues with partition tables:
-- **MBR** _'Master Boot Record'_ has best compatibility with ASUS-WRT.
+- **MBR** _'Master Boot Record'_ has best compatibility with ASUSWRT.
 - **MBR** only supports maximum disk capacity 2TB (entire disk).
 - **GPT** _'GUID Partition Table'_ supports disks over 2TB.
-- **GPT** is unfortunately not supported by **fdisk** on ASUS-WRT so devices using GPT will appear locked in **fdisk** and may return error message similar to _"Found valid GPT with protective MBR; using GPT"_.
+- **GPT** is unfortunately not supported by **fdisk** on ASUSWRT so devices using GPT will appear locked in **fdisk** and may return error message similar to _"Found valid GPT with protective MBR; using GPT"_.
 In this case the existing GPT must be erased without fdisk.
 One solution is to zero the disk.
 Another solution is the [automatic disk formatting script](#automatic-disk-formatting-script).
-	> Quote: "Master Boot Record partition table limits the maximum size of the entire disk (not just a partition) to 2TB.
+	> Quote: "The Master Boot Record partition table limits the maximum size of the entire disk (not just a partition) to 2TB.
 If you have a disk larger than this you need to use a GUID partition table (GPT).
 Whilst personally I always use MBR if possible for compatibility reasons, we know that Asus officially supports disks of at least 4TB, ergo they must also support GPT.
 But here's the rub, the router's version of fdisk doesn't support GTP partition tables let alone have the option to create them.
-So owners of such devices ... will have to partition them with GTP on another device and then skip the whole of that step ..." -- ColinTaylor, posted on [SNB Forums](https://www.snbforums.com/threads/ext4-disk-formatting-options-on-the-router.48302/page-2#post-456414).
+So owners of such devices ... will have to partition them with a GTP on another device and then skip the whole of that step ..." -- ColinTaylor, posted on [SNB Forums](https://www.snbforums.com/threads/ext4-disk-formatting-options-on-the-router.48302/page-2#post-456414).

 #### Unmounting disks
 There are a few problems you can run into when unmounting disks by command line: